AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## Indexes {#indexes}

 New or modified indexes cause an extra indexing or reindexing step before the new version can take on traffic.
-Details about index management in AEM as a Cloud Service can be found in [this article](/help/operations/indexing.md).
+Details about index management in AEM as a Cloud Service can be found under [Content Search and Indexing](/help/operations/indexing.md).
 You can check the indexing status of build pages on Cloud Manager, and receive a notification when the new version is ready to take traffic.

 >[!NOTE]
 >